saloonphp/saloon/.github/README.md

 - Framework agnostic
 - Mocking requests for testing
 - Great for building your own PHP SDKs
-- Authentication & OAuth2 boilerplate already prepared for you
+- Authentication & OAuth2 boilerplate already built for you
 - Scalable with lots of API integrations across many team members

 ## Documentation